MumboDiscord/spooncraft-docs/faq.markdown

 We will not be resetting the end, people are building in the end.

-If you are looking for an Elytra, just spawn and kill another Ender Dragon, this will give you an Elytra, and also open up a custom crafting recipe for you to craft and Elytra.

 ### Can I stream/record on the spooncraft server?

 Of course you can!